Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/single-device.md

 Chceck when it is finish by opening [http://eop-1.local:7197/node/system/status](http://eop-1.local:7197/node/system/status)

-If instalation is completed you will see JSON like that
+If the installation is completed you will see JSON like this:
 ``` sh
 {"host_name": "eos-1", "num_cores": 4, "cpu_percent": 14.9, "mem_total": 8324055040, "mem_used": 6542295040, "mem_free": 503726080, "mem_percent": 81.8, "swap_total": 0, "swap_used": 4642058240, "swap_free": 12537806848, "swap_percent": 27.0, "disk_used": 1207331737600}
 ```

-If site is not anavaible **please wait and try again**.
-Instalation can take up to 15 minutes.
+If the site is not available, **please wait and try again**.
+Installation can take up to 15 minutes.

 !!! note "mDNS"
     mDNS service needs some time to start.
-    Raspberry Pi over IP address will be accesible quicker than using host name "eop-1.local"
+    Raspberry Pi over IP address will be accessible quicker than using host name "eop-1.local"
     mDNS should be available in less than 15 min from the start.

 #### Grafana Monitoring verification

-Chceck if Grafana is working.
-Open at webbrowser:
+Check if Grafana is working.
+Open a web browser:
 [http://eop-1.local:3000](http://eop-1.local:3000)

 default login and password is: "admin"
-You need to change it at first login.
+You need to change it during first login.

-Go to Dashboards menu and then "Ethereum Nodes Monitor" panel.
+Go to “Dashboards” menu and then to "Ethereum Nodes Monitor" panel.

 === "Node just started"